How Long Does a Car Battery Last?

 The manufacturers specify the same range of temperatures at which a car battery is expected to function.

-The temperature range at which the car can be safely driven, and the battery will last the longest are two different things.
+The temperature range at which the car can be safely driven, and the battery’s lifespan are two different things.

 Car batteries are made of lead acid, which is more sensitive to extreme temperatures than other batteries.